twinklehandaa/FaceVote/README.md

 ## System Implementation:
 ### Backend:
-* A server-side application built using a framework called Flask
+* A server-side application built using a framework called Flask.
 * A database management system (DBMS) such as sqlite3 for storing voter data, election information, and vote records.
-* A facial recognition library, OpenCV (Open Source Computer Vision Library) for face detection and feature extraction.
+* A machine learning and neural network library, Tensorflow and Keras for face detection and feature extraction.
 ### Frontend:
 * A web application developed using HTML, CSS, and JavaScript.